Light antiproton-nucleus systems at low energies with the ab initio NCSM/RGM method: NCSM/RGM Results for Light Antiprotonic Nuclei

 for the strong-interaction part and

 for the short-range Coulomb part.
 The effect of these regulators on the HO wave function is shown in \autoref{fig:regulator} (red line).
-We apply these regulators to the strong and Coulomb contributions separately and denote the regulator parameters as $r_{\text{reg}}$ and $r_{\text{reg,c}}$, respectively.
+We apply these regulators to the strong and Coulomb contributions separately and denote the regulator parameters as $r_{\text{reg}}$ and $r_{\text{reg,\text{c}}}$, respectively.
 For example, for the strong-interaction part, \autoref{eq:direct_def} is modified into

 with $R^{\text{reg}}_{nl,b}(r) = f_s(r)R_{nl,b}(r)$.
-Similarly, the regulator $f_c(r)$ is applied to the Coulomb contributions depending on the HO wave functions, which include the point-Coulomb contribution (\autoref{eq:cool_ae3} and \autoref{eq:cool_ag3} for deuteron and heavier targets, respectively) together with the contribution from the second term in the right-hand side of \autoref{eq:average_coul_contrib}.
-As an illustration, \autoref{fig:noise} shows the application of this procedure to the $\bar{p}-d$ phase shifts.
+Similarly, the regulator $f_c(r)$ is applied to the Coulomb contributions depending on the HO wave functions, which include the point-Coulomb contribution together with the contribution from the second term in the right-hand side of \autoref{eq:average_coul_contrib}.
+As an illustration, \autoref{fig:noise} shows the application of this procedure to the $\bar{p}$-$d$ phase shifts.
 We find that the regulated result obtained at $N_{\text{max}}=40$ closely reproduces the unregulated calculation at $N_{\text{max}}=70$, supporting the validity of the method and indicating that the regulator effectively accelerates convergence by suppressing finite-model-space artifacts.
 A more detailed analysis of the regulator dependence of several observables is presented in Ref.~\cite{dehghani}.